Centers of Gravity Calculator

 Above fields remain empty, because an infeasibility error is encountered at a warehouse.

-Centers-of-Gravity Calculator goal value assumes that transport costs are linearly, perfectly positive correlated to weighted distance, as if 1 customer delivery means 1 trip with 1 drop only, and as if costs are fully determined by distance driven.
+Centers of Gravity Calculator goal value assumes that transport costs are linearly, perfectly positive correlated to weighted distance, as if 1 customer delivery means 1 trip with 1 drop only, and as if costs are fully determined by distance driven.
 In reality, multiple drops are done in a single roundtrip, and trip costs are not only costs of driving, but also costs of loading and unloading (see picture on the right).

 Center of Gravity cost model versus transport reality

-Centers-of-Gravity Calculator minimizes the sum of weighted distances.
+Centers of Gravity Calculator minimizes the sum of weighted distances.
 This is the same as minimizing the weighted average distance.
 That distance is the distance from warehouse to the first customer in a trip, and also from last customer back to warehouse.
 It does not equal the distance between customers on a trip.
 That inter-drop distance depends on the number of drops and delivery area size.
 So, trip length - and costs of driving - is only partly determined by weighted average distance.
 And costs of (un)loading is not related to distance.
 Because transport costs are only partly determined by weighted average distance, X% change of goal value does not mean X% change of transport costs.
 To estimate future scenario transport costs you may combine your actual baseline transport costs with goal value change and some dampening factor, as shown below.

 BaselineFuture scenario